Pretraining a Foundation Model for Small-Molecule Natural Products

-Technically, current pre-training strategies have their own limitations that needs to be overcome.
-For instance, in existing works applying contrastive learning tasks to molecular pre-training, strategies like masking or removing substructures of molecules are used as data augmentation~\citep{wang2022molecular,liu2021pre}.
-Even though a similar strategy works for images, the chemical structures are much more sensitive to substructural changes.
-Minor structural changes can lead to significant variations in a molecule's chemical or biological activity; this phenomenon is known as an activity cliff~\citep{cruz2014activity,stumpfe2019evolving,van2022exposing}.
-It indicates that in contrastive learning, we cannot simply use molecules with minor structural changes as positive examples~\citep{shen2023online}.
-Moreover, different molecules may produce structurally similar or even identical negative examples, which contradicts the principles of contrastive learning.
-Moreover, the current masked graph modeling approach also has its limitations.
-Simply masking a single atom or chemical bond allows the model to easily obtain sufficient information from directly connected atoms and bonds.
-However, we aim for the model to consider a more global structure during training to predict the masked information effectively.
-Additionally, when provided with the topological information of a molecule, models can easily exploit shortcuts to achieve pre-training targets, potentially undermining the intended learning objectives.
-Research has shown that increasing the difficulty of pre-training is positively correlated with its effectiveness~\citep{sun2022does}.
-Therefore, we should adjust the masking strategy and introduce additional targets for predicting masked information, thereby significantly enriching the information that the model can learn.
+Technically, current pre-training strategies face inherent limitations.
+In molecular contrastive learning, data augmentation typically involves masking or removing molecular substructures~\citep{wang2022molecular,liu2021pre}.
+However, unlike images, chemical structures are highly sensitive to such perturbations—minor structural changes can cause large variations in chemical or biological activity, a phenomenon known as the activity cliff~\citep{cruz2014activity,stumpfe2019evolving,van2022exposing}.
+Consequently, molecules with small structural differences cannot be treated as positive pairs~\citep{shen2023online}.
+Furthermore, distinct molecules may yield structurally similar or even identical negative samples, violating the assumptions of contrastive learning.
+Moreover, current masked graph modeling approaches also face limitations.
+Masking a single atom or bond allows the model to infer missing information from adjacent nodes and edges, limiting its ability to capture global structure.
+Ideally, the model should consider broader molecular contexts when predicting masked components.
+In addition, access to complete topological information enables shortcut learning, which may weaken the intended training objectives.
+Studies have shown that increasing pre-training difficulty improves effectiveness~\citep{sun2022does}.
+Therefore, refining masking strategies and introducing additional prediction targets can substantially enrich the model’s learned representations.